-All animals were observed twice daily for mortality, moribundity or abnormal behaviour or appearance.
-Detailed clinical examinations were performed weekly and included evaluation of coat condition, skin, eyes, mucous membranes, occurrence of secretions and excretions, autonomic nervous system activity, changes in gait, posture, response to handling, and presence of clonic, tonic, stereotypical or bizarre10 behaviour.
+All animals were observed twice daily for mortality, moribundity, abnormal behaviour or appearance.
+Detailed clinical examinations were performed weekly and included evaluation of coat condition, skin, eyes, mucous membranes, occurrence of secretions and excretions, autonomic nervous system activity, changes in gait, posture and response to handling.